 In her vibrant, optimistic talks, Kahiu explains why showing fun is a political act in African film, when happiness is so often seen as a privilege.
 It’s important to find this balance in representing African stories, she says.
 We’re so used to narratives out of Africa being about poverty, war and devastation.
 Kahiu asks us to rethink the value of “all that is unserious,” and to make and support art that captures the full range of human experiences.

 Kahiu is the co-founder of AFROBUBBLEGUM, a media company that creates “fun, fierce and frivolous African art.”
 Her second feature film, Rafiki, was selected for the 2018 Cannes Film Festival, where it screened to acclaim.
-In 2009, Kahiu produced the TV documentary For Our Land about Nobel Peace Prize Laureate Professor Wangari Maathai for MNET, a pan-African cable station.
-In 2010, her science-fiction short Pumzi premiered at the Sundance Film Festival and went on to win best short film at the Cannes Film Festival and silver at the Carthage Film Festival in Tunisia.
-Pumzi also earned Kahiu the ‘Citta di Venezia 2010’ award in Venice, Italy.
-Her first feature film, From a Whisper, based on the real events surrounding the 1998 twin bombings of U.S. Embassies in Kenya and Tanzania, won Best Narrative Feature in 2010 at the Pan African Film Festival in Los Angeles, as well as five awards at the African Movie Academy Award, including Best Director and Best Screenplay.
+She produced the TV documentary For Our Land about Nobel Peace Prize Laureate Professor Wangari Maathai for MNET, a pan-African cable station.
+Her science-fiction short Pumzi premiered at Sundance, and won Best Short Film at Cannes.
+Her first feature film, From a Whisper, based on the real events surrounding the 1998 twin bombings of U.S. Embassies in Kenya and Tanzania, won five awards at the African Movie Academy Awards, including Best Director and Best Screenplay.